sandervandevelde/ASA-Sql-Reference/src/03 Azure resources/azure CLI.md

 *Note*: Fill in storage account connectionstring secrets.

-*Note*: this will create a 'Standard' SKU, not the new 'StandardV2'
+*Note*: This CLI command will create a 'Standard' SKU, not the new 'StandardV2'.
+If needed, this upgrade from 'Standard' to 'StandardV2' is advertised in the Azure portal overview page of the stream analytics job.

 ### Create an 'iothubinput'